alecvanv/duckdb-data-eng-proj/README.md

 ---

 ## Production Deployment
-In production, this pipeline would run as a scheduled job (e.g. Airflow or similar), ingesting data into a persistent data warehouse.
-Outputs would be written to a data lake or warehouse (e.g. S3 + Redshift or Snowflake), with monitoring on validation thresholds to surface upstream data issues early.

-## How I’d Deploy This in Production

 In a production setup, I wouldn’t run this directly on DuckDB.
 DuckDB is well suited for local development and adhoc analysis, but not the right tool for a scalable production environment.
 In a live environment the first step is reliably ingesting data from source systems.

 Loan applications received via the partners APIs would be written to an operational database (processed immediately — validated, checked against business rules, and acted on (approved, declined, queued for review, etc.)) and then ingested into cloud storage (for example S3), either in near-real time or in incremental batches.
 Daily updates from the Loan Management System would be pulled on a schedule and stored as raw files.
 Tools like AWS Glue would be used for ingestion.